 Bobby is from Cleveland, Ohio, and graduated from The University of Notre Dame with a Bachelor of Science in Environmental Engineering.
 His interest in water and its engineering challenges led him to pursue his Master’s degree and become involved in coastal research.
-Bobby enjoys spending time at the ocean and Great Lakes and looks forward to learning how these regions change and affect us.
-In his free time, Bobby loves to run, explore the outdoors, and root on his favorite sports teams.
+Bobby specifically studies wave runup using the XBeach model and conducts field experiments on the Georgia coast.
+In his free time, Bobby loves to explore the outdoors, try local restaurants, and cheer on his favorite sports teams.

 Caraline graduated from Tulane University with a Bachelor of Science in Environmental Biology.
 At Tulane, she studied coastal ecology, specifically marsh resilience to sea level rise with a focus on the Gulf Coast.
 This led to an interest in environmental engineering and its connections to ecology, climate change resilience, and environmental justice.
 Currently, she is studying the effects of storm surge on barrier island morphology, and entails forecasting future morphological conditions under several sea level rise scenarios and quantifying the uncertainty of these forecasted values.
 Caraline grew up near Annapolis, Maryland and in her free time enjoys a good book, biking, baking, and coaching gymnastics.